-Q7: Are they experienced in implementing, managing and operating Marketing Asset Management (MAM) Systems and can they advise on what set-up will best suit your situation?
+Q7: Are they experienced in implementing, managing and operating a Local Marketing Hub (whether a DAM or a MAM) and can they advise on what set-up will best suit your situation?

-A: MAM systems are currently the Holy Grail of network marketing.
+A: Local Marketing Hubs are currently the Holy Grail of distributed marketing.
 As head office you make available, and totally administer and coordinate, all marketing activity across all channels for all outlets, whether singly, in regions, or nationally.
-MAM also utilises joint-budgets to help finance all outlet activity.
+A Local Marketing Hub also utilises joint co-op budgets to help finance all outlet activity.
 Your local agency cannot achieve even a small part of this.

 Q8: Can they create and manage programmes that help your network to sell more to new, conquest customers as well as existing or lapsed customers?

 A: No, they cannot.
-With you as head office managing the entire MAM process on behalf of the local outlets, there is no point in bringing in third parties to muddy the pool and dilute the national brand.
+With you as head office managing the entire Local Marketing Hub on behalf of the local outlets, there is no point in bringing in third parties to muddy the pool and dilute the national brand.

 Q9: How much flexibility can your local design agency put into your materials to allow you to be as relevant as possible?

 A: As much as your outlets can afford to pay them to do.
-But they will save budget if they do it all via head office MAM templates and multi-channel programme.
+But they will save budget if they do it all via head office Local Marketing Hub templates and multi-channel programme.

 Q10: Do they have a proven track record in working with all your other agencies to ensure there is total consistency between your national messages and local marketing.